ethereum/web3.py/docs/overview.rst

 functions on a deployed contract.

 Deployment requires that the contract already be compiled, with its bytecode and ABI available.
-This compilation step can done within `Remix <http://remix.ethereum.org/>`_ or one of the many contract development frameworks, such as `Brownie <https://eth-brownie.readthedocs.io/>`_.
+This compilation step can be done within `Remix <http://remix.ethereum.org/>`_ or one of the many contract development frameworks, such as `Brownie <https://eth-brownie.readthedocs.io/>`_.